Fujitsu-Sweden-DTS/activedirectory-handler/README.md

 const adHandler = new activedirectoryHandler({
   url: "ldap://your-domain.example.com",
   user: "username",
-  password: "password,
+  password: "password",
-  domainBaseDN: "ou=MainOU,dc=your-domain,dc=example,dc=com", // default value for 'from' option
+  domainBaseDN: "ou=MainOU,dc=your-domain,dc=example,dc=com",
   schemaConfigBaseDN: "cn=Schema,cn=Configuration,dc=your-domain,dc=example,dc=com",
-  log, // The `log` object should hold the following log functions: `debug`, `info`, `warn`, `error` and `critical`.
-Each log function should be an async function taking arguments `data` and `req`.
-  isSingleValued: { // Optional parameter to override schema for what attributes to treat as single- or multi-valued.
+  log,
+  isSingleValued: {
     exampleAttribute: true,
   },
 });
 ```

+Details for configuration options:

+* `domainBaseDN` will be used as the default value for the `from` option in searches, see below.
+* `log` is an object holding the following log functions: `debug`, `info`, `warn`, `error` and `critical`.
+  Each log function should be an async function taking arguments `data` and `req`.
+* `isSingleValued`: Attributes will be treated as single- or multi-valued depending on their schema.
+  This optional parameter can be used to override schema information.
+  If `exampleAttribute` is declared in the AD schema as multi-valued but no entity has more than one such value and you don't want to deal with an array, you can force treating it as single-valued as in the example above.

 Search example: